-Whole Foods Market, which was recently acquired by Amazon in August 2017 but is scored separately here, earned a letter grade of B+, scoring 82.25 out of 135 possible points, the 5th highest score of 30 retailers evaluated.
+Whole Foods Market, which was acquired by Amazon in 2017, earned a letter grade of B+, scoring 83.75 out of 135 possible points and ranking fifth out of 40 retailers evaluated.
+In 2017, Whole Foods Market scored a B+ due in part to its significant steps toward ensuring cleaning and body care products are free of certain toxic chemicals, and overall, the company continued to improve this year.
 Whole Foods Market has several policies around chemicals – including the Eco-Scale rating system, the first cleaning product standard of any retailer; Body Care Quality Standards; and protocols for chemicals not allowed in packaging, such as BPA in can linings.
-The Eco-Scale rating system prohibits between 52 and 326 chemicals in products, depending on their rating, and requires nearly full ingredient disclosure on labels and third-party verification.
+According to information provided by staff in 2017, the Eco-Scale rating system prohibits between 52 and 326 chemicals in products, depending on their rating, and requires nearly full ingredient disclosure on labels and third-party verification.
 This process also means that almost all ingredients must be disclosed to Whole Foods Market for a safety evaluation, and enzyme blends are vetted by a third-party auditor.
-Whole Foods Market evaluates the ingredients in the body care products it sells and has banned 117 chemicals in all products in this category and 471 chemicals for Premium Body Care products.
-Whole Foods Market expanded both lists of banned chemicals in body care products over time, to prohibit ingredients previously found in these products.
-Additionally, they’ve reported metrics to show progress in moving away from BPA in packaging.
+Whole Foods Market evaluates the ingredients in the body care products it sells and, as of last year, banned 117 chemicals in all products in this category and 471 chemicals for Premium Body Care products.
+Whole Foods Market has expanded both lists of banned chemicals in body care products over time, to prohibit ingredients previously found in these products.
+Although there were no substantive additions to the Eco-Scale banned lists this year, the company is working toward a refresh of this standard and expects to add more ingredients next year.
+Whole Foods Market also plans to strenghten Body Care Quality Standards.
+Additionally, Whole Foods Market has reported continued progress in moving away from BPA in packaging, and confirmed the absence of benzophenone in body care products.
+Note that Whole Foods Market has removed the list of premium body care products that had been available on many stores’ webpages.
+Whole Foods Market will be requiring the disclosure of fragrance components on household cleaning products according to CA SB 258 in October 2019 in all states.

-Opportunities for improvement: Whole Foods Market can make progress by expanding its policy to cover additional product categories and chemicals in manufacturing processes, including specific public quantifiable goals for the reduction or elimination of chemicals of high concern, and completely eliminating and safely substituting BPA and per- and polyfluoroalkyl substances (PFAS) in food packaging and phthalates in food it sells.
+Opportunities for improvement: Whole Foods Market can make progress by expanding its policy to cover additional product categories and chemicals in manufacturing processes, including specific public quantifiable goals for the reduction or elimination of chemicals of high concern, and completely eliminating and safely replacing BPA and per- and polyfluoroalkyl substances (PFAS) in food packaging and food contact materials as well as phthalates in food and food contact materials in its supply chain.
 The company can also augment its practices for holding suppliers accountable to the policy.
-Whole Foods Market can also require full disclosure of fragrance ingredients, both publicly and to itself.
+Whole Foods Market should require full disclosure of fragrance ingredients to itself, not just to the public on labels.
 The company should also become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.

 Summary of Whole Foods Market’s Grade